Getting married guide

 Step two: book your registrars

-As soon as you agree a date, you must check to see that there is a registrar available to lead and officiate the ceremony.
+As soon as you decide on a venue, you must check to see that there is a registrar available to conduct the ceremony.
 You will need to arrange a registrar from the district in which the ceremony is taking place.

-Once you have booked the venue and the registrar, formal notice of marriage has to be given by each of you personally at the register office where you live (not where you’re getting married).
+Once you have chosen the venue for your ceremony, formal notice of marriage or civil partnership has to be given by each of you personally at the register office in the district where you live.

-Find out everything you need to know about giving notice and book an appointment here.
+Find out everything you need to know about giving notice.